 Weight Plate Press

-The slightly awkward challenge of hoisting a weight plate over your head has a lot of
+The slightly awkward challenge of hoisting a weight plate over your head has a lot of carry over to real-world strength.

 Stand tall, holding a weight plate by gripping the sides of the plate.
 Curl the plate up and press it over your head.
 It should be close to your head but not touching.